You Caught Me Out (song)

 "You Caught Me Out" is a song written by Kirsty MacColl, Pete Briquette and Simon Crowe.
-It was originally recorded by MacColl in 1979 but the intended single release was shelved.
+It was originally recorded by MacColl in 1979, with Liam Sternberg as the producer, but the intended single release later that year was shelved.
+In 2023, it was issued as a limited edition 7-inch single.
 Versions have also been recorded by Australian singer Christie Allen and British-American singer/actress Tracey Ullman.

 Background

 After signing to Stiff, Maccoll released her debut single "They Don't Know" in June 1979.
 The song was a radio hit, but a strike at the label's distributors resulted in the single's failure to enter the UK Singles Chart.
-Despite the setback, MacColl soon recorded a follow-up, "You Caught Me Out", for which she collaborated with members of the Irish rock band The Boomtown Rats.
+Despite the setback, MacColl soon recorded a follow-up, "You Caught Me Out", on which she collaborated with members of the Irish rock band The Boomtown Rats.
 MacColl co-wrote the song with the band's bassist Pete Briquette and drummer Simon Crowe, and they recorded the track with her, alongside the band's keyboardist Johnnie Fingers.
 Guitar was provided by Brinsley Schwarz of Brinsley Schwarz.

 The release date for "You Caught Me Out" was changed multiple times and the song underwent various mixes, with earlier ones being deemed unsatisfactory by Stiff and subsequently rejected.
 MacColl told Smash Hits in 1981, "There were so many people mixing it that in the end it became a joke.
 People literally used to come up to me in pubs and say 'You don't know me but I mixed your single'."

-When "You Caught Me Out" was set for release during October 1979, it was included as one of a number of singles which Stiff were set to push that Autumn under a new sales representation deal with Virgin.
+When "You Caught Me Out" was intended for release during October 1979, it was included as one of a number of singles which Stiff were set to push that Autumn under a new sales representation deal with Virgin.
 The upcoming release of the single was announced in the 1 October 1979 issue of Record Business.
 Stiff pressed a limited number of promotional and white label copies of the single, but its release was soon shelved as relations between MacColl and Stiff became strained.
 MacColl was dissatisfied with the level of artistic control she had and left the label in February 1980.
 She subsequently signed with Polydor.